hdShang/arxiv-daily/docs/cs-CV/2025-09-05/papers/250905075v3-geosplat-a-deep-dive-into-geometry-constrained-gaussian-splatting.md

 ---
 layout: default
-title: GeoSplat: A Deep Dive into Geometry-Constrained Gaussian Splatting
+title: "GeoSplat: A Deep Dive into Geometry-Constrained Gaussian Splatting"
 ---

 # GeoSplat: A Deep Dive into Geometry-Constrained Gaussian Splatting